marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Ask for party leader!
 * Recap

+### Todo

+* Set up game room lights for the first dungeon level
+  * Main dungeon rooms
+  * Temple of Lamashtu
+* Figure out how much Nualia et al have communicated with Malfeshnekor, and what they know about it
+* Finish finding pictures and audio for Thistletop B2
+* Stat up Nualia and Malfeshnekor
+* Determine loot for the Collapsed Treasury
+  * How much is the giant helmet?
+* Make loot lists for:
+  * Transmutation room
+* Make loot card for:
+  * Sihedron key
+* Find some pre-session music and a pre-session visual aid
+*

 ### Reminders

 * When a player is exploring a space, put them on a map, even if you just have to sketch something really quick.
 * Use 3 minute combat timer!
+* Tell the players what the DCs are of checks they do

 ### Notes for the Future